ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

     }
 ```

-Next we will retrieve the data out of the xml and split it out in something which is more event like.
+Next we will retrieve the data out of the XML and split it out into something more event like.
-For every sensorpoint per vehicle we will extract 1 TrafficEvent.
+For every sensorpoint per vehicle we will extract one `TrafficEvent`.

 ``` java
     @Data